ajitagupta/railway-database-image-design/README.md

 ## Database Management System
 A Database Management System (DBMS) is a software system that is designed to manage and organize data in a structured manner.
 It allows users to create, modify, and query a database, as well as manage the security and access controls for that database.
 DBMS can be classified into two types: Relational Database Management System (RDBMS) and Non-Relational Database Management System (NoSQL or Non-SQL).
 In RDBMS the data is organized in the form of tables and each table has a set of rows and columns.
 The data is related to each other through primary and foreign keys.

+MySQL, Oracle, etc. are popular commercial DBMS used in different applications.